Pie bird

 A pie bird, pie vent, pie whistle, pie funnel, or pie chimney is a hollow ceramic device, originating in Europe, shaped like a funnel, chimney, or upstretched bird with open beak used for supporting or venting a pie.
+Some devices whistle when releasing steam.
 Occasionally other whimsical shapes are used.

 History

-Pies with top crusts need to be vented, to allow steam to escape.
+Pies with top crusts need to be vented to allow steam to escape.
 Funnel-style steam vents have been placed in the center of fruit and meat pies during cooking since Victorian times; bird shapes came later.
 The bird shape was likely inspired by the "four and twenty blackbirds baked in a pie" from the nursery rhyme "Sing a Song of Sixpence"; that "the birds began to sing" suggests a means for a vent.

-Pie funnels were used to prevent pie filling from boiling up and leaking through the crust by allowing steam to escape from inside the pie.
-They also supported the pastry crust in the center of the pie, so that it did not sag in the middle, and are occasionally known as "crustholders".
-Older ovens had more problems with uniform heating, and the pie bird prevented boil-over in pie cooking.
+Pie funnels were used to prevent pie filling from boiling up and leaking through the crust by allowing steam to escape.
+They also supported the pastry crust so it did not sag in the middle and were occasionally known as "crustholders".

-The traditional inverted funnels, with arches on the bottom for steam to enter, were followed by ceramic birds; and from the 1940s they have been produced in a multitude of designs.
+The traditional inverted funnels, with arches on the bottom for steam to enter, were followed by ceramic birds and then other designs.
 Creigiau Pottery of South Wales produced a 'Welsh Pie Dragon' in copper lustreware.
-This trend has been particularly noticeable in recent times, due to their increasing popularity as gifts and collector's items rather than simply utilitarian kitchen tools.
+Later they became popular as gifts and are now collector's items.